Danish Nature

 Professor Carsten Rahbek

-This project sheds light on what forest areas in Denmark should be given priority in a cost-effective effort for the conservation of biodiversity in the Danish forests.
-It also examines what such efforts will cost, and what it may mean for the provision of other ecosystem services from the forests.
+This project shed light on which forest areas in Denmark should be given priority in a cost-effective effort for the conservation of biodiversity in the Danish forests.
+It also examined what such efforts would cost, and what it might mean for the provision of other ecosystem services from the forests.

 Contact